November 09, 2019

 Many different cultures, religious sects and political leaders all have different ideas of who Jesus is, ranging everywhere from the sweetest and most perfect man that ever lived, to a bigoted, homophobic, misogynistic fear-monger; some see him as just a good teacher, and others as the very Son of God.

 We are going to go over the evidence, outside of the bible, that proves Jesus lived, walked the earth, died on a cross, and rose from the dead.

-So who is this King Jesus?
+So who REALLY IS this King Jesus?